Let’s keep working together to stay safe

 Companion Care Vets Fareham Park Gate is situated inside the Pets at Home store on Southampton Road opposite B&Q. We are a veterinary surgery that is dedicated to providing your pet with the best possible care, including diagnostics and surgery.
 We are committed to providing access to state of the art veterinary equipment ensuring that we can deliver the highest quality of service to your pets, meeting both you and your pet’s requirements.
 Our team of vets and nurses are compassionate and knowledgeable experts who will include you in the decision making process to keep your “best friends” healthy and happy.

-We form part of a family of veterinary surgeries which include Companion Care Vets Portsmouth, Companion Care Vets Fareham Collingwood, Havant Vets4Pets and Waterlooville Vets4Pets which are all open 7 days a week and have onsite parking.
+We form part of a family of veterinary surgeries which include Companion Care Vets Portsmouth, Companion Care Vets Fareham Collingwood, Havant Vets4Pets and Waterlooville Vets4Pets all of which have onsite parking available.

 Emergency coverEven if we are closed, we have your pet covered.